Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel

 which gives $\varrho = \frac{1-d/z}{2 \left(d+1 - \frac{d}{z}\right)}$ for $\alpha = \frac{1}{2 \left(d+1 - \frac{d}{z}\right)}$, whose supremum is $\frac{1}{2(d+1)}$ for $z\to +\infty$. \end{itemize} \item For $s \in (d-2,d-1)$ we have the following: \begin{itemize} \item Convergence holds for the widest possible range of parameter $\alpha$ by maximizing the constraint $(d+2\beta + 2d(\frac{1}{2}-\frac{1}{\rKs}))^{-1} = (2(d+\sigma))^{-1}$ from the Assumption \eqref{C04sing}.
 Hence, letting $\sigma = (2-d+s)^+$, one can therefore obtain the convergence for any $\alpha< \frac{1}{2(s+2)}$; \item On the other hand, if one wishes to maximize the rate of convergence, it is clear that one must choose $\alpha$ such that $\alpha\Hreg = \frac{1}{2}-\alpha d$ (see the definition of $\widetilde{\varrho}$).
 Since $\Hreg=1$, this gives $\widetilde{\varrho}\leq \frac{1}{2(d+1)}$ and this maximum is attained for $\alpha = \frac{1}{2(d+1)}$. \end{itemize} \end{itemize}

-Besides obtaining rates of convergence, Proposition \ref{prop:wpMP} proves the well-posedness of the McKean-Vlasov SDE \eqref{eq:McKeanVlasov} for all Riesz kernels with $s\in (0,d-1)$, which is new for the values of the parameter $s$, and most notably for the largest values $s\geq d-2$.
+Besides obtaining rates of convergence, Proposition \ref{prop:wpMP} proves the well-posedness of the McKean-Vlasov SDE \eqref{eq:McKeanVlasov} for all Riesz kernels with $s\in (0,d-1)$, which is new for these values, and most notably for the largest values $s\geq d-2$.
 The trajectorial propagation of chaos (Theorem \ref{th:propagation-of-chaos}) is also new for this whole class of particle systems.